iAn-P1nt0/chroncraft/GETTING_STARTED.md

 - Check the [README](README.md) for full API reference
 - Look at [examples](examples/) for code samples
-- Open an issue on [GitHub](https://github.com/ian-p1nt0/chronox/issues)
+- Open an issue on [GitHub](https://github.com/ian-p1nt0/chroncraft/issues)

-Happy coding with ChronoX!
+Happy coding with chroncraft!